CenturyLinkCloud/adm-kubernetes-on-clc/log_aggregration.md

 _Kibana_ also communicates with http://elasticsearch-logging:9200.
 It is exposed as a NodePort at port 30056, so the UI can be accessed at http://[ANY_NODE_IP]:30056

+Please note, it is _not_ possible to access the kibana UI from the proxy-api.
+Although (a) _cluster-info_ will report something like *kibana-logging is running at https://10.141.117.29:6443/api/v1/proxy/namespaces/kube-system/services/kibana-logging* and (b) running `kubectl proxy -p 8001` should expose that on localhost without need for client certificates, it doesn't work.
+Why?
+Because kibana is a nodejs app and uses redirects to urls like `/apps/kibana` not handled nicely by kubernetes proxy-api.